libp2p/specs/00-framework-02-document-header.md

 Each spec begins with its title, formatted as an H1 markdown header.

-The title can optionally be followed by a short block-quote introducing the spec, which should be a maximum of one or two lines.
+The title can optionally be followed by a short block-quote introducing the spec, which serves as a subtitle and should be a maximum of one or two lines.

 ### Status Table